 We specialise in the analysis of materials and bio-materials using Magnetic Resonance Spectroscopy (NMR and EPR).

-a) Analysis of polymers,
+- Analysis of polymers

-c) Analysis of clay minerals, cement
+- Analysis of clay minerals, cement (solid state NMR)

-d) Quality control of simple organics
+- Quality control of simple organics

-e) Analysis of Carbon materials
+- Analysis of carbon materials